Duration

 Day 1.
 Airport transfer and city tour.

 Day 2.
-Drive to Kharkhorin and visit Mini Gobi and Ancient City.
+Drive to Orkon vally and go camel riding in the Mini Gobi Desert.

 Day 3-5.
-Meet local herders and ride across the vast steppe.
+Nomadic experience with local herders and horse trekking in the vast Mongolian Steppe.

 Day 6.
-Sit back and relax in some revitalising hot springs.
+Rest and relax after a busy few days in some revitalising hot springs.

 Day 8-9.
-Return to Ulaanbaatar and Fly to Ulgii.
+Return to Ulaanbaatar (UB) and Fly to Ulgii or Khovd (depending on flight availability).

 ≥ 2 people £1,400